sathwick-p/gprxy/docs/go.doc.md

 PostgreSQL expects a SASL message structure but receives a simple password message.
 The SASL parser tries to read SASL-specific fields that don't exist in a `PasswordMessage`, causing the parsing error.

-The solutions here are basically to either just use MD5 encryption (which would mean changing DB defaults, which I don't want to do), so obviously I'm going ahead with implementing SASL messages.
+So it’s either “switch to MD5 globally” (nope) or “implement SASL properly.”
+I’m going with SASL.

-Great, now let me analyze the current code and explain exactly what's happening and why it's failing.
+Quick look at what my code actually does right now and why it fails:

 #### Current Code Analysis

-##### What Your Code Currently Does
+##### What my code currently does

 Your `relayAuthFlow` function follows this pattern: